cwinfosec/redteam_obsidian_templates/table_top_template.md

 ### Scenario 2 (example)

 > All of a sudden, your phishing alias goes bonkers, the pager is pinging like crazy.
-Hundred of employees are forwarding the same email to the IR team.
+Hundreds of employees are forwarding the same email to the IR team.
 We do initial analysis and determine the email contains a malicious payload.
 What would we do next?

 #### "Interject"

+> More employees continue to forward the same email to the IR team, and now IR employee's cannot access their inboxes.
+What happens next?

 #### Expected Reaction